Events, Festivals and Exhibitions

 Unesco recognised the Carnival as a Masterpiece of the Oral and Intangible Heritage of Humanity

-Expect an explosion of colour with hundreds of folk groups in their dazzling costumes, international artists and live bands, loud Latin American music, the throwing of cornflour, and of course lots of rum and aguardiente or “firewater” at this must-see fiesta.
-As the Carnaval de Barranquilla hasn’t been discovered yet by huge tourist crowds like at the Rio Carnival, you will be in for a more authentic experience where foreign visitors and welcoming locals mix and party together.
+Expect an explosion of colour with hundreds of folk groups in their dazzling costumes, international artists and live bands, loud Latin American music, the throwing of cornflour, and of course lots of rum and aguardiente or “firewater” at this leading Colombia carnival.
+As the Barranquilla Carnaval hasn’t been discovered yet by huge tourist crowds like at the Rio Carnival, you will be in for a more authentic experience where foreign visitors and welcoming locals mix and party together.

 Make sure you are dressed up – the more colourful and extravagant the better – so you blend in with the local revellers.
 It’s a good idea to bring a hat, sunscreen and enough water to stay hydrated while, as always in big crowds, keeping an eye on your valuables.